LjcYounger/DesktopLobby/README.md

 1.  **Multi‑character Interaction** – Allow students on the desktop to talk with each other, creating a more lively scene atmosphere.
 2.  **Spine Character Support** – Plan to introduce full Spine character support by embedding an HTML engine (e.g., using spine‑ts runtime), overcoming current technical limitations.

+💖 Project Status

+DesktopLobby is a hobby project developed and maintained entirely by individual enthusiast(me).
+Due to limited developer time and resources, updates may not be frequent, and features may not be as polished as commercial projects.
+However, I am committed to maintaining this project with care, aiming to create a cozy corner of companionship on your desktop.

+If you enjoy this project, feel free to share it with others or contribute your code and ideas.
+Every user's attention and support is the greatest motivation for this project to keep moving forward!

 ## 📄 License
 This project is licensed under the MIT License.
 You are welcome to use and contribute freely.